Kalamojo/PKM_System/Documents/Essays/SPAR Applications.md

 ## Briefly describe your career interests or study plans.
 How does SPAR contribute to them? *

+### Rough Draft

 I want to make a significant contribution to the field of Machine Learning.
 Namely, I want to develop reliable, trustworthy models that are also explainable.
 However, to reach these lofty goals, I need more experience conducting research in general, and in exploring difficult unsolved problems.

+### Draft 2

+After a couple of years of working as a Software Engineer, I decided to pursue a Master's degree with the primary goal of

 ## Briefly describe your relevant skills or research experience. *